Kingston Twin Ovals

 Kingston Twin Ovals is an Australian rules football and cricket facility located in Kingston, a suburb 12 kilometers south of Hobart, Tasmania.
 The facility features two ovals capable of hosting football, cricket and other sports.

 The main oval is the home ground of the Kingborough Tigers Football Club, who compete in the Southern Football League.
-The Tasmania Football Club will use the facility as their training and administrative headquarters prior to entering the Australian Football League (AFL) as the competition's 19th club in 2027.
+The Tasmania Football Club will use the facility as their training and administrative headquarters from 2027, prior to entering the Australian Football League (AFL) as the competition's 19th club the following year.

 History

 At the behest of local sports clubs, the Kingborough Council conducted a review of its existing community sporting facilities in 1999, and found that two new oval-shaped sportsgrounds should be developed at the site of Kingborough Sports Centre, which at the time featured a number of indoor sports facilities suitable for basketball, netball, volleyball, squash and other sports.
 In 2008 the council successfully applied for funding from the federal government's economic stimulus package to allow for construction of the two ovals, and site works commenced in mid-2009.